openpassphrase/opp/docs/source/installation.rst

 * **uWSGI** |uwsgi| - a full stack for building hosting services, wchich includes a plugin for Python support.

-Current guide only covers deployment using mod_wsgi.
+This guide only covers deployment using **mod_wsgi**.
 Stay tuned for additional deployment options in the future.

 Deploying with mod_wsgi
 ~~~~~~~~~~~~~~~~~~~~~~~

-The following steps assume an aptly configured Linux with the following minimal
+The following steps assume an aptly configured Linux system with the following
-set of packages installed:
+minimal set of packages installed:

 * *python (2.7)*
 * *git*